 The provisions of SFFAS No. 37, Social Insurance: Additional Requirements for Management's Discussion and Analysis and Basic Financial Statements amended SFFAS No. 17, augmented SFFAS No. 15 (see section II.2 of this Circular for guidance), and applies to those entities that are required to prepare a SOSI.
 In addition to the SOSI, these entities will prepare a statement of changes in social insurance amounts (SCSIA) that should disclose in notes on the statement's face, notes to the financial statements, or both, the reasons for the changes in the open group measure for the two year period.
-These reporting entities should explain as briefly and simply as possible the reasons for the changes, as well as explaining the most significant changes in the SCSIA notes associated directly with the SCSIA.
-(See section II.2 of this Circular for additional reporting requirements regarding these changes.)
+These reporting entities should explain as briefly and simply as possible the reasons for the changes, as well as explaining the most significant changes in the SCSIA notes associated directly with the SCSIA64.